 Then came the shutdown of pretty much the entire country and in turn the travel industry.
 I’ll never forget the conversations I had with the team as we rushed back to the office late at night to contact EverTrekkers leaving the next day with the difficult news that unfortunately, their trips had to be rescheduled.

-As we continued on into the year, we were not able to run any treks but the number of future trips booked was truly amazing, almost doubling our previous year, showing how loyal our EverTrekker customer base are as well as people wanting to get back on adventures when they can.
+As we continued on into the year, we were not able to run any scheduled treks but the number of future trips that you guys booked was truly amazing, almost doubling our previous year, showing how loyal our EverTrekker customer base are as well as people wanting to get back on adventures when they can.

 As 2020 came to an end, although it was a hugely challenging year, we feel we are in an amazingly positive space to get back to things quickly when we are allowed to travel once again.